prodevmentor/blog/_posts/2018-04-02-NodeJS_on_Azure.md

 # Conclusion

-This short blog post is the summary of 3 days of debugging and exploring a bunch of different ideas.
+This short blog post is the summary of many days of debugging and exploring a bunch of different ideas.
 While I'm not familiar with Azure with Windows there are a few common points that could speed things up next time:

 1. Ensure that the Windows path has all the right contexts
 2. Do not use Native Addons within Azure PaaS (sounds like it will never be supported)
 3. Restart the server often
 4. Assume at first its a config / environment issue that can be easily fixed, do not panic thinking it's the code base, especially if migrating from Linux